 The concept of EOR has evolved considerably in recent years to keep pace with the changing demands of the modern workforce.
 Below are some notable trends and developments in the EOR industry:

 EOR providers are increasingly incorporating advanced technology into their services.
-This includes the use of cloud-based HR and payroll systems, automated onboarding processes, and data analytics tools to provide clients with real-time insights into their workforce.
+This includes the use of cloud-based HR and payroll systems, recruitment and automated onboarding processes, and even data analytics tools to provide clients with real-time insights into their workforce.

 As labor laws and regulations continue to evolve, EORs are investing in compliance expertise to ensure that clients remain up-to-date and compliant with the latest legal requirements, both domestically and internationally.